 THCA crystalline can also be combined with other cannabis Concentrates, like live resin Shatter, to increase their potency.
 Mixing THC crystals with concentrates that have terpenes and other cannabinoids may aid the uptake of the THCA, CBDA, or CBD into the body.

 WARNING: THE MANUFACTURING OF CRYSTALLINE SHOULD ONLY BE PERFORMED BY SKILLED PROFESSIONALS AS THE PROCESS CAN BE EXTREMELY DANGEROUS AND ILLEGAL IN MANY JURISDICTIONS.

 Crystalline is produced from a cannabis extract.
-The starting material can come from any plant cultivar.
+The starting material for THC crystal extraction can come from raw cannabis plants.
 Crystalline has a unique, subtle taste and smell, but it lacks the chemical compounds that give other cannabis Concentrates their aroma and flavor.

 A number of methods are used for making THC Crystalline, but the essential crystallization principles are the same.
 One way to understand the crystallization process is similar to the making of rock candy.
 Hot water is supersaturated with sugar, then as the water cools down, sugar crystals start to form on a string or stick.
 Hot water allows more sugar to dissolve than under room temperature.
 As the unstable sugar solution is removed from the heat and allowed to cool, sugar crystals start to precipitate out of solution and will eventually begin to form on the stick.
 The THC crystal formation will grow over time until the final product is successfully achieved.